MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 - Where:

-  - asset: Is the contract address of the ERC-20 asset used for streaming.
+  - asset: Is the contract address of the ERC20 asset (token) used for streaming.
   - broker: Is Struct containing the address of the broker assisting in creating the stream and the percentage fee paid to the broker from the totalAmount
   - cancelable: Indicates if the stream can be canceled.
   - transferable: Indicates if the stream NFT is transferable.
   - recipient: Is the address receiving the streamed assets.
   - segments: Is used to compose the custom streaming curve
   - sender: The address streaming the assets and has the ability to cancel the stream.
 The sender doesn't have to be the same as `msg.sender`
-  - totalAmount:The total amount of ERC-20 assets to be paid, including the stream deposit and any potential fees, all denoted in units of the asset's decimals.
+  - totalAmount:The total amount of ERC20 assets (token) to be paid, including the stream deposit and any potential fees, all denoted in units of the asset's decimals.

-- createWithMilestones(LockupDynamic.CreateWithMilestones calldata params): This is the function that `SablierV2LockupDynamic` used to Create Stream (Money Stream) using Milestones, `src/SablierV2LockupDynamic.sol`
+- **createWithMilestones(LockupDynamic.CreateWithMilestones calldata params):** This is the function that `SablierV2LockupDynamic` uses to create Stream using Milestones, `src/SablierV2LockupDynamic.sol`.
   - When this function is invoked, it calls the the internal function, `_createWithMilestones(params)`, which contains the logic that allows user to create Stream (Money Stream) with milestones and returns the `streamId`, which can be used to query the Blockchain State and return any needed data about the Stream.
   - milestone is the time component of a segment, which itself is a component of a Lockup Dynamic stream.
 Milestones play a crucial role in the calculation of the custom streaming curve.
-  -

 ```sh
 function createWithMilestones(